11 fun things to do with your dog on rainy days

 10. Rustle up Some Grub

 Food that’s made with “woof” is guaranteed to go down well with your dog.
 Not only is it a fun activity for you, but your pup will be happily occupied as they watch you make their tasty treat… and as they tuck into it!
-Check out these Dog-Friendly Pancakes and Yummy Brownies.
+Try out Yappy’s tried-and-tested dog-friendly recipes, including pancakes and yummy brownies.

-Or, for a more refreshing treat, this frozen snack is a delicious way for your canine to keep cool:
+Or, for a more refreshing treat, this frozen snack is a delicious way for your canine to keep cool on hot days.
+We’re sure your dog will lap up this frozen treat:

 Frozen Apple and Carrot Treats